 QUOTES:

 “The impacts of a renegotiated NAFTA will be felt first in Windsor-Essex, which is why I am proud to be working closely with other community organizations on this critical issue.
 As far as we know, we’re the only community undertaking this kind of work.
-Our goal is to help federal and provincial trade officals understand border community issues and opportunities as we experience them.”
+Our goal is to help federal and provincial trade officials understand border community issues and opportunities as we experience them.”

 Michelle Suchiu, Executive Director, Workforce WindsorEssex